macstr1k3r/pillowtalk/README.md

 This library is a basic wrapper around libcurl and yajl that attempts to provide a more generic interface to couchdb, mainly communicating via url targets rather than explicit method calls.
 More to come...

+See INSTALL for installation instruction on \*X systems and Windows systems.